Directions: How to get here

 To get there, you can take a subway via:

-The R subway to Whitehall St - South Ferry.
-Take the exit at the downtown end of the train marked South Ferry / Whitehall St, climb one stairs, two escalators, and exit in front of the doors of the Ferry Terminal.
+Take the steps up marked South Ferry / Whitehall St, climb one stairs, two escalators, and exit in front of the doors of the Staten Island Ferry Terminal.

 Or you can take a bus via: